ullanes/MemoryUly/README.md

 # MemoryUly

-**MemoryUly**  MemoryUly is an android game that allows user to play pre-made card matching game or they can create their own uploading pictures into the Parse database
+**MemoryUly** is an android game that allows user to play pre-made card matching game or they can create their own uploading pictures into the Parse database

 <img src='cardmatch.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />